JITx-Inc/zynq-fpga-design/docs/main.md

 ## TODO ##
 - Should we support ethernet on v0?
 If so, we will need a PHY chip.
-  - Patrick: We should support it if it makes bring up easier, or if the resulting board is practically non-sensical without it.
+  - Patrick: We should support it if it makes bring up easier, trivial enough that we should just support it, or if the resulting board is practically non-sensical without it.
+Otherwise punt it to a later version.
-    We should punt it to a later version if resulting board is still a reasonable design without ethernet.
 - What is JESD204B?
 Do we need to verify whether the chosen ADC adheres to this protocol?
 - Choose a power system.
 - Do something about the clock?
 Clock generation?
 Clock tree?
 - Support JTAG somehow.
-- Support USB 2.0 somehow.

 ## Project Goals and Future Prospects